AGolz/Born2beRoot/README.md

 In summary, Anaconda is a feature-rich and flexible installer that makes the process of installing Linux distributions like Rocky Linux straightforward, efficient, and customizable.
 Whether you're a beginner or an experienced user, Anaconda's various modes and advanced features can accommodate your needs.

-__Description of the installation__
+__Description of the installation__.
 You will be presented with an Installation Summary screen, where you will configure several aspects of the installation:

 <img width="1259" alt="Screen Shot 2023-03-02 at 11 49 22 AM" src="https://github.com/AGolz/Born2beRoot/assets/51645091/7ce9890c-e23d-49c5-837d-bb78284d4990">